How What You Eat Influences Your World View

 Aunty Jean

-Constantly curious, dog-loving, anti-racism, politically progressive, book-loving, vegan lady.
-I want to keep learning every day, exploring other points of view
+Constantly curious, dog-loving, politically progressive, book-loving, vegan lady.
+I want to keep learning every day, exploring other points of view.